edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-12-12-benefits-of-blended-learning.md

 Some employees will resist traditional training in a conference room with every fiber of their being, but will happily embrace the work they do online.
 Likewise, some employees who are reluctant to engage with online learning activities may find themselves completing them more easily when they know a group discussion will follow.

-While it’s hard to develop a training that all employees will embrace, this offers both types of learners (those who thrive online and those who prefer traditional trainings) something they are comfortable with.
+While it’s hard to develop training that all employees will embrace, this offers both types of learners (those who thrive online and those who prefer traditional trainings) something they are comfortable with.

 ### 4. Blended learning increases the effectiveness of your training